Visit inference.status.cscs.ch for the status of the inference service, models, and latest announcements.

 - Sovereign and private

-Quick Start¶
+Quick start¶

-Before using the API, obtain an authentication token by following the access guide.
-Include this token in every API request.
+Before using the API, obtain a key by following the access section.

-Query available models using the /models endpoint:
+Query available models using the /v1/models endpoint:

-curl -X GET "https://llm-proxy.svc.cscs.ch/v1/models" \
+curl -X GET "https://api.inference.cscs.ch/v1/models" \

--H "Authorization: Bearer <AUTHENTICATION_TOKEN>" \
+-H "Authorization: Bearer $CSCS_INFERENCE_API_KEY" \

 -H "Content-Type: application/json"